wanghaisheng/responsive-landing-page-starter/content/blog/en/receiving-sms-delivery-receipts-with-java-and-spark-dr.md

 });
 ```

 This code intercepts `GET` requests on your endpoint, strips out the delivery receipt information from the query string and writes it to `stdout`.
-It then returns HTTP status code `204` to tell Nexmo's APIs that the request was successful, but not to expect any content in the response.
+It then returns HTTP status code `204` to tell Vonage's APIs that the request was successful, but not to expect any content in the response.

 ## Handle POST Requests on Your Webhook

-You can also configure your Nexmo account so that Nexmo supplies the delivery receipt by a `POST` request: either as a URL-encoded form or a JSON payload.
+You can also configure your Vonage account so that Vonage supplies the delivery receipt by a `POST` request: either as a URL-encoded form or a JSON payload.

 So that your application can accept either `GET` or `POST` requests, add the following code to `App.java`: